 What Happened in Room 10?

-The Life Care Center of Kirkland, Washington, was the first COVID hot spot in the U.S. Forty-six people died at the nursing home, exposing how ill-prepared we were for the pandemic — and how we take care of our elderly.
+The Life Care Center of Kirkland, Washington, was the first COVID hot spot in the U.S. Forty-six people associated with the nursing home died, exposing how ill-prepared we were for the pandemic — and how we take care of our elderly.
 This is their story.

 August 23, 2020